julemagne/Github-API-Recreation/README.md

 ```

 ## Test Driven Development
 A critical part of the learning process is to continue our practice with Test Driven Development(TDD).
-Below is an example of some of TTD:
+Below is an example of some of our tests:
 ```ruby
 def test_user_name
   julie=User.new("julemagne")